dresco/grblpanel_firmware/README.md

-Initial Zephyr implementation of a modbus RTU control panel for grblHAL
-See accompanying plugin at https://github.com/dresco/Plugin_panel

-**PoC development hardware**
-ST Nucleo F446ZE
-Analog Devices ADP5589 I2C IO Expander https://www.analog.com/en/products/adp5589.html
-MSP3520 SPI TFT LCD display (ILI9488 driver) http://www.lcdwiki.com/3.5inch_SPI_Module_ILI9488_SKU:MSP3520

-**Software stack**
+# grblPANEL Zephyr firmware

+A Zephyr firmware implementation for the [grblPANEL](https://github.com/dresco/grblPANEL) control panel project.
+This firmware provides support for a custom STM32G0 based reference board, along with limited support for a number of STM32 Nucleo development boards.

+## Software stack

+This project uses [Zephyr](https://www.zephyrproject.org/) as the development framework.

+Zephyr was chosen  for it's portability between processors, and for the good built-in support for Modbus, CAN bus, and the LVGL graphics libraries.

+Quadrature encoder support is provided by an out of tree driver, based on the upstream `st,stm32-qdec` sensor driver, but modified to access the necessary raw encoder values.
+(The sensor subsystem channel is mapped to degrees rotation in the upstream driver).

+Support for the ADP5589 I/O expander, and for GPIO matrix keyboard scanning (where used), has been added to the project as local low level drivers.
+Intention is to port these to the Zephyr driver model in due course.

+## Configuration

+The available peripherals and pin mappings for each target board are configured through per-board configuration files & devicetree overlays, in addition to the project wide configuration file (prj.conf).

+A custom board `grblpanel_g0b1re` has been defined for the [reference hardware implementation](https://github.com/dresco/grblpanel_main_board).

+## Build instructions

-This project is using Zephyr as the development framework, configured as a PlatformIO project for easy setup & IDE integration.
+The initial version was configured as a PlatformIO project for easy setup & IDE integration.
+However, due to limited support for later Zephyr versions, the project has since transitioned away from PlatformIO to a native Zephyr build.

-Zephyr provides native support for modbus and for the LVGL graphics library.
-However, it does not currently have driver support for STM32 timers in hardware quadrature encoder mode, or for the ADP5589 IO expander.
-The quadrature encoders are set up and accessed using the STM LL timer APIs, and a local driver has been implemented for the IO expander.
+At time of writing, this project is being built and tested with Zephyr v3.3

+*todo: include links for setting up a functional zephyr & west build environment*

+    west build -b grblpanel_g0b1re --pristine
+    west flash --runner openocd

+*todo: add support & instructions for flashing custom board over DFU*

+---
-Using the **Bitstream Vera Sans Mono** TrueType font, converted for use with LVGL using https://lvgl.io/tools/fontconverter
+Using the **Bitstream Vera Sans Mono** TrueType font for display output, converted for use with LVGL using https://lvgl.io/tools/fontconverter